bsmith89/human-gut-diversity-manuscript/manuscript.md

 With on the order of $10^14$ microbial cells in the human GI tract, any species at even 0.01% abundance in community surveys has a population size akin to the number of people on the planet.
-Nonetheless, even populations this large are subject to drift, especially since the physical locations of a particular species in the gut lumen is likely clumpy, and therefore death and washout may not be statistically independent events.
+Nonetheless, even large populations are subject to drift, especially in this case, since the physical locations of a particular species in the gut lumen is likely clumpy, and therefore death and washout may not be statistically independent events.
 Any finite size community is therefore not in equilibrium,